 Kaido Ole : The Beginning Of Estonia (2016/18)

 Kaido Ole : The End Of Estonia (2016)

 Close by, a video by the Estonian artist Tanja Muravskaja, Three Sisters, featuring two girls who are both cousins reflecting on the war in Ukraine from their own personal experiences.
 One of the girls in the video lives in the Ukrainian capital of Kiev and the other in the small Russian town of Belgorad, located 40kms from the Ukrainian border.
 The two videos play simultaneously as the girls talk at the same time.
 What is immediately clear is that both have very different views and experiences.
 From what I can decipher the girl from Belgorad comes across as if she got the rougher end of the deal.
 You can just see it in her stern facial expressions never mind what she is saying.
 The brief blurb states she is 27.
-In body maybe, but spiritually she has the weight of a babushka at the fag end of her seventh decade.
-The girl from Kiev, on the other hand, appears more open and lighter in spirit without any of the heaviness of her cousin from Belgorad.
-I’ve never been to Belgorad (yet I’ve been to the Ukrainian city of Kharkiv just down the road), but I can’t imagine it’s a place bursting with outliers.
+In body maybe, but spiritually she has the heaviness of someone more than twice her age who has already been through every rough mill of life.
+The girl from Kiev, on the other hand, appears more open and lighter in spirit without any of the baggage of her cousin from Belgorad.
 The third sister is the artist herself who acts as the mediator; the sister who attempts to heal the rift.
 Her invisible role is the trickiest.

 Tanja Muravskaja : Three Sisters (2015)